May 12, 2020

 This year Joseph is considering undersowing the maize to help prevent soil erosion as stubbles are left overwinter.
 If conditions allow it can then be taken as an early first cut or just ploughed in.

-They grow spring barley for wholecrop.
-In total they will grow 24 hectares with half grown on a local farm.
+They grow spring barley for wholecrop silage.
+In total, they will grow 24 hectares with half grown on a local farm.
 They prefer spring barley because it is simpler and less expensive to grow than winter crops.
 Also, having been in the ground for a shorter time it will be harvested greener and with less lignin.
 They look to harvest at 40%DM.
-While starch will be 26-28% compared to winter wheat at over 30% starch, they believe the other benefits outweigh the lower starch, especially as they can feed plenty of maize.
+While starch will be 26-28% compared to winter wheat at over 30% starch, they believe the other benefits outweigh the lower starch, especially as they can feed plenty of maize silage.

 Wholecrop plays a key role in dry cow feeding.
-Close up dry cows are housed a month before calving and go onto a diet based on wholecrop.
+Close up dry cows are housed a month before calving and go onto a diet based on wholecrop silage.

 “We used to feed a straw-based DCAB diet but thought if we could feed straw, we could use wholecrop.
 We now feed 80% wholecrop and 20% of the milking cow buffer or TMR.
 We also feed dry cow rolls and have very few calving problems.”